 Hiring local staff – using an agency

 A Representative Office is not able to hire local Chinese staff directly.
-Instead, they must do so via Employment Solutions via an agency such as FDI China.
-This agency will then legally take charge of the employee (as it is a Chinese legal entity) and will handle contracts, payroll, welfare and benefits as necessary.
-Such an agency authorised to do this in China is known as a Foreign Enterprise Service Company (FESCO).
+Instead, they must do so via Employment Solutions via an agency such as FDI China or HROne.
+These agencies are certified Employers of Record which enables them to legally take charge of the employee (as it is a Chinese legal entity) and will handle contracts, payroll, welfare, and benefits as necessary.
+Such an agency authorized to do this in China is known as a Foreign Enterprise Service Company (FESCO).

 What is a FESCO?

 FESCO is not a single agency in China, but rather it is a term used to describe any HR company able to offer such domestic contract services to foreign companies.
-There are many authorized FESCOs in different locations in China – some are private companies and some have partial state ownership.
-Foreign companies are free to choose one to work with.
+There are many authorized FESCOs in different locations in China – some are private companies and some have partially state owned.
+We always recommend using a privately owned FESCO.

 A Representative Office will sign a contract for service with its chosen FESCO, and simply pay service fees to the FESCO.
 The FESCO will then hire staff via their own employment contract and offer them for work for the Representative Office by means of a labor dispatching contract.
 The FESCO will manage salary payments, social security contributions as well as details such as holiday, confidentiality agreements, work rules, and regulations.
 They will also deal with contract renewal/extension and termination as required.